medialab/minet/README.md

 If you need more help to install and use **minet** from scratch, you can check those [installation documents](./docs/install.md).

+Finally if you want to install the standalone binaries by yourself (even for windows) you can find them in each release [here](https://github.com/medialab/minet/releases).

 ## Upgrading

 To upgrade the standalone version, simply run the install script once again: